solana-developers/solana-cookbook/docs/th/guides/debugging-solana-programs.md

 2. Run `solana config set -ul` to set the configuration to point to local
 3. Run `solana-test-validator --bpf-program target/deploy/bpf_program_template-keypair.json target/deploy/bpf_program_template.so`
 4. Open another terminal and run `solana logs` to start the log streamer
-5. You can then run your client program and observe program output in the terminal where you started the log streamer
+5. You สามารถ then run your client program and observe program output in the terminal where you started the log streamer

 Now that is the cat's pajamas YO!